Requirements for Becoming an Architecture Engineer

 Architectural engineers partner with architects to design building systems.
 They specialize in several primary areas, including...

-Architectural Engineering is a difficult degree program that requires not only a good head for calculus, geometry, and physics,...
+Architectural engineering programs require not only a good head for calculus, geometry, and physics, but also an eye for the...

 - Architectural Building Engineering Technology Bachelor Degree